cityofcapetown/airflow_docker_datapipelines/k8s/README.md

 There isn't anything to do here, other than review and change some of the values as required in [the supplied file](./resources/airflow-values.yaml).

-Of interest:
+You really should generate a new fernet key for security purposes.
+You only need to change the others if you want to deviate from our defaults:

-* `airflow.fernetKey` - generate something strong for this.
+* `airflow.fernetKey` - generate something strong for this, using
+`echo $(openssl rand -hex 32)`
-* `ingress.web.path` - change this to whatever path you would like airflow on.
+* `ingress.web.path` - change this to whatever path you would like airflow to be served in traefik.
 * `postgres.*` vs `redis.*` - these control the backend used.
 * `workers.enabled` - enable this if you want persistent workers, which is not what we're doing here.